Georgia Banks That Don’t Use ChexSystems

 The Best Non-ChexSystems Banks in Georgia

-The three best non-ChexSystems and second chance banks in Georgia are CIT Bank, Chime, and BBVA (now PNC Bank).
+The two best non-ChexSystems and second chance banks in Georgia are Chime, and BBVA (now PNC Bank).
 Let’s do a deep dive into each of these banks and the main products you should consider.

 BBVA (PNC Bank)

 Finishing up our top three is BBVA (now PNC Bank), which offers second chance accounts to those with past ChexSystems records.
-Compared to CIT Bank and Chime, PNC Bank has experience on their side.
+Compared to Chime, PNC Bank has experience on their side.
 They were established in 1983 and have grown to become the 7th largest bank in the nation.

 If you choose PNC Bank, consider applying for their VirtualWallet product.
 This is a checking and savings account bundled into one, though you can choose to have just one account if you wish.
 Their Spend account is designed for handling checking activities such as payments and direct deposit, and their Growth account is designed for holding on to your savings.